 Overseas qualified dentists have to pass the ORE exam to register with the GDC.
-The ORE test the clinical skills and knowledge of dentists from outside the European Economic Area whose qualifications are not eligible for full registration with the GDC in the UK.
+ORE tests the clinical skills and knowledge of dentists from outside the European Economic Area whose qualifications are not eligible for full registration with the GDC in the UK.

-The exam is based on the ‘Preparing for Practice’ (PfP) and consists of two parts.
+The exam is based on ‘Preparing for Practice’ (PfP) and consists of two parts

 - Part 1- Written Exam